Michael-Yi-Rong/Exhibition-Agent/README.md

 # Exhibition Agent
-Museum Artifact Knowledge Graph Construction Project README
+Museum Artifact Knowledge Graph Construction Project

 ## Main Features
 - Data Acquisition and Processing: Utilized APIs from the Victoria and Albert Museum website to batch crawl data, followed by cleaning JSON-structured data and converting it into CSV format and DataFrame.